MCQs on Fundamental of Electrical & Electronics Engineering / 2nd Sem

 Category: Basic Electricity

-6. Calculate the equivalent resistance between A and B
+6. Calculate the resistance between A and B

 7 / 16